 If this is your first time crocheting with Lion Brand’s New Basic 175, I think you’re going to love how fluffy and luxurious it feels!
 You can pick up the kit that includes all the yarn you’ll need for this pattern right here.

 The corner-to-corner graph for the top band of the stocking can be downloaded for free here.
-If you’re the kind of crocheter who prefers written instructions for C2C, you can get line-by-line instructions in the ad-free, printable PDF of this pattern, which you can purchase for $2.75 here.
+If you’re the kind of crocheter who prefers written instructions for C2C, you can get line-by-line instructions in the ad-free, printable PDF of this pattern, which you can purchase here.
 (The line-by-line instructions are also included in the Lion Brand kit.)